 Today, there are two publicly permissible approaches one may take to race.
 This includes a view that combines advocacy for POC’s with anti-white prejudice; or one that hastily rejects any racialised talk as a matter of principle.

-The former’s hypocrisy–condemning tropes about ‘angry black women’, while cheering on courses on ‘angry white men’–is incontrovertible and thus less interesting to unpack.
+The former’s hypocrisy–condemning tropes about ‘angry black women’, while cheering on courses about ‘angry white men’–is incontrovertible and thus less interesting to unpack.

-But the latter is more worthy of discussion, given the abundance of apparently sincere individuals–Wayne Swan, Mark Latham, Tony Abbott, Andrew Bolt–that subscribe to this view.
+But the latter is more worthy of discussion, given the abundance of apparently sincere individuals–Wayne Swan, Mark Latham, Tony Abbott, Andrew Bolt–that subscribe.

 However, nothing could be further from the truth–it reflects our dysfunctional times they need addressing.